Arc676/Calcomatrice/README.md

 # Licensing

 Project and backend library available under GPLv3.
 See `LICENSE` for full license text.
 Application design and components inspired by the Ubuntu Touch [Calculator app](https://gitlab.com/ubports/apps/calculator-app/), also available under GPLv3.
+The virtual keyboard in Calcomatrice and some of the text processing for formula building reuse code from UBports' app.

 Thanks to [@theberzi](https://twitter.com/theberzi) for the app icon (released into the public domain) and the app name.